duck7000/imdbGraphQLPHP/README.md

 * [Zip/Tar download](https://github.com/tboothman/imdbphp/releases)

 ### Requirements
-* PHP >= 5.6
+* PHP >= 7.4
 * PHP cURL extension

 Configuration
 =============

-imdbphp needs no configuration by default but can cache imdb lookups, store images and change languages if configured.
+imdbphp needs no configuration by default but can store images and change languages if configured.

 Configuration is done by the `\Imdb\Config` class in `src/Imdb/Config.php` which has detailed explanations of all the config options available.
 You can alter the config by creating the object, modifying its properties then passing it to the constructor for imdb.